LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

     style="width: 100%; height: auto; border-radius: 8px;">
 </div>

-You then have a client that has left something in the car they rented but you've lost track of the records.
-You don't want to waste your time searching all the cars in each branch so you at least want know which branch is more likely to have the car.
+You then have a client who has left something in the car they rented but you've lost track of the records.
+You don't want to waste your time searching all the cars in each branch, so you at least want to know which branch is more likely to have the car.

-The renter at least remembers which dealership they dropped the car off at, Colac.
+The renter at least remembers which dealership they dropped the car off at: Colac.
 We can represent this state in time as a 2x1 matrix.

 $$